 There are three restaurants on-site that range from fine dining to brick oven pizza.
 The Thirsty Turtle is not only the bar, but it’s also the restaurant that serves up some tasty food right on the beach.
 One of the items on the menu that I can’t live without during my stay is the Lobster bites.
 If you stop in at the Thirsty Turtle, make sure you try them.

-While there certainly are many beautiful islands to visit in the Caribbean, Roatan was our first and will always be our “go-to” when we just can’t decide on where we want to head to next or need to get back to our “Happy Place.”
+While there certainly are many beautiful islands to visit in the Caribbean, Roatan was our first and will always be our “go-to” when we can’t decide where we want to head next or need to get back to our “Happy Place.”